daiolupo/project-journal/journal.md

 ### 2. One design commentary:

-#### Explain one design feature in each app that you contributed to (three in total).
-Include evidence of your contribution.
+#### Explanation of one design feature in each app that I contributed to (three in total).
+And the evidence of my contribution.

 Design feature in the Website application that I contributed to were: